Carbon monoxide (CO) is a dangerous gas that you can’t see, smell, or taste. But does it rise or fall?...

-A fire drill can save lives and your business.
-It’s a crucial part of fire safety training in your workplace, so it should be done regularly.
+This is where fire drills come in.
+Fire drills can save lives and your business.
+They're a crucial part of fire safety training in your workplace, so they should be done regularly.

 But why should you conduct fire drills at work?
 How often should you conduct them?
 Stay tuned as we answer these questions below.